OCULAR SURFACE DISEASE

 Interestingly enough, ‘watery’ eyes can be a symptom of D.E.S.
 Irritants that cause D.E.S. can trigger the production of reflex tears.
 However, since reflex tears do not have the proper lubricating components, the discomfort remains.

-We offer a wide range of diagnosis products.
+We offer a wide range of diagnostic products.
 Find the one that best suits your patients’ eyes: